liaoxiong3x/DeepCreamPy/README.md

 - pyamg (only needed if poisson blending is enabled in decensor.py)
 - matplotlib (only for running test.py)

+No GPU required!
 Tested on Ubuntu 16.04 and Windows.

 Poisson blending is disabled by default since it has little effect on output quality.